VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 > "In a collaborative domain, an inherent property of the domain is that multiple actors operate in parallel on the same set of data.
-A reservation system for concerts would be a good example of a collaborative domain – everyone wants the 'good seats'"
+A reservation system for concerts would be a good example of a collaborative domain - everyone wants the 'good seats'"
   Udi Dahan,
-  [Why you should be using CQRS almost everywhere…][dahaneverywhere]
+  [Why you should be using CQRS almost everywhere...][dahaneverywhere]

 The CQRS pattern is particularly useful where the collaboration involves complex decisions about what the outcome should be when you have